HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Welcome to VCPU-32.
 VCPU-32 is a simple 32-bit CPU with a register-memory model and a segmented virtual memory.
 The design is heavily influenced by Hewlett Packard's PA_RISC architecture, which was initially a 32 bit RISC-style register-register load-store machine.
 Many of the key architecture features come from there.
 However, other processors, the Data General MV8000, the DEC Alpha, and the IBM PowerPc, were also influential.

 The original design goal that started this work was to truly understand the design process and implementation tradeoff for a simple pipelined CPU.
-While it is not a design goal to build a competitive CPU, the CPU should nevertheless be useful and largely follow established common practices.
+While it is not a design goal to build a modern, competitive CPU, the CPU should nevertheless be useful and largely follow established common practices.
 For example, instructions should not be invented because they seem to be useful, but rather designed with the assembler and compilers in mind.
 Instruction set design is also CPU design.
 Register memory architectures in the 80s were typically micro-coded complex instruction machine.
 In contrast, VCPU-32 instructions will be hard coded and should be in general "pipeline friendly" and avoid data and control hazards and stalls where possible.

 The instruction set design guidelines center around the following principles.
 First, in the interest of a simple and efficient instruction decoding step, instructions are of fixed length.
 A machine word is the instruction word length.
 As a consequence, address offsets are rather short and addressing modes are required for reaching the entire address range.
 Instead of a multitude of addressing modes, typically found in the CPUs of the 80s and 90s, VCPU-32 offers very few addressing modes with a simple base address - offset calculation model.
 No indirection or any addressing mode that would require to read a memory item for address calculation is part of the architecture.